brimdata/super/book/src/super-sql/operators/join.md

 * _anti_ - the set of records of the form `{<left-name>:L}` for which there is no value `R` in `<right-input>` where the combined record `{<left-name>:L,<right-name>:R}` satisfies `<predicate>`

+This form of joining data utilizes dataflow scoping as compared to SQL relational scoping that maps table aliases and columns aliases onto the desired data.
+Instead, all data is combined into joined records that can be operated upon like any other record.

 ### Examples